twinnerhenock/Webstack-Portfolio_Project/README.md

     ```powershell
     pip3 install pytest
     ```
+    Confirm the installation using the following command to display the help section of pytest.
+    ```
+    pytest -h
+    ```
   + [conftest.py](https://github.com/twinnerhenock/Webstack-Portfolio_Project/blob/main/tests/conftest.py) Different fixtures are defined in this file to make them accessible across multiple test files.
 Test fixture 'session' is defined to bind database engine on every test as shown below.
 With the same token, test fixtures 'client', 'test_user', 'test_user2' and 'token' are defined and passed as arguments in other test modules for simplicity.
     ```powershell
     @pytest.fixture()